#RowanGIVES Day 2017: Take part in Rowan’s biggest annual day of giving March 1 | More

 Frequently Asked Questions

-Do I need the Student Health Insurance Policy to be seen at the Student Health Center?
+Do I need the Student Health Insurance Policy to be seen at the Student Health Services?

-No. All matriculated Rowan Students currently attending classes are able to visit the Student Health Center.
+No. All matriculated Rowan Students currently attending classes are able to visit the Student Health Services.

 Do I make an appointment?

-Do I pay for services at the health center?
+Do I pay for services at Student Health Services?

 Charges for Student Health Services